 Each of the deluxe editions that Sony has released to mark the anniversaries of the early Manic Street Preachers albums improved on the last.
 The Holy Bible was an impressive package, with the DVD including live performances from such TV shows as Top of the Pops and MTV’s Most Wanted, but Everything Must Go raised the bar with a documentary on the band’s comeback following the 1995 disappearance of Edwards, along with footage from the Reading festival and shows like Later…with Jools Holland.

 With both Generation Terrorists and The Holy Bible represented with deluxe editions, it is time that the Manic Street Preachers allowed fans to fill the space on their shelves reserved for Gold Against the Soul.
 The 2011 compilation National Treasures has already included the four promo videos released from the album, but now these could be included on a bonus DVD alongside archive footage from 1993.
 During the promotion the band performed on such shows as The Beat and Raw Soup, while a documentary on the making of the record would be most insightful.
 So far the closest to a special editions fans have been able to obtain was the Japanese release that included five B-sides and six live tracks recorded in 1992.

-Time allows us to revisit the past and re-evaluate its merits, something that these deluxe editions has achieved.
-Twenty-three years after its release and Gold Against the Soul stands as an album that was as imperfect as Generation Terrorists but marked an important transition to the band they would later become.
+Time allows us to revisit the past and re-evaluate its merits, something that these deluxe editions have achieved.
+Twenty-four years after its release and Gold Against the Soul stands as an album that was as imperfect as Generation Terrorists but marked an important transition to the band they would later become.
 And with a wealth of material in the vaults, this overlooked offering from one of Britain’s most provocative and unpredictable groups deserves to be rediscovered.